 - May help prevent cancer.
 Jackfruit contains phytonutrients, such as lignans, isoflavones, and saponins, which have anti-cancer properties.
-Jackfruit also contains many carotenoids, which have been found to help protect against cancer.
+It also contains many carotenoids, which have been found to help protect against cancer.

 - Boost your energy levels.
 Jackfruit has B vitamins, particularly vitamin B6.
 And it’s high in complex carbs which can give you a boost of energy, without throwing your blood sugar levels out of whack.
 In fact, clinical trials conducted at Sydney University’s Glycemic Index Research Service have found that raw jackfruit has a lower glycemic load (increase in sugar/blood glucose level) than wheat or rice.

 - Help maintain blood pressure and heart health.
-Jackfruit also has moderate levels of potassium, which helps regulate blood pressure and reduce the risk of stroke and heart attack.
+It also has moderate levels of potassium, which helps regulate blood pressure and reduce the risk of stroke and heart attack.

 - Support healthy vision.
 Jackfruit has vitamin A, as well as beta-carotene, lutein, and zeaxanthin, which helps improve vision and protects eye health.

-- Support skin health and reduces aging.
-The water content in jackfruit helps keep your skin moisturized and youthful.
+- Improves skin health and reduces aging.
+The water content in the fruit helps keep your skin moisturized and youthful.
 And the antioxidants help slow the aging process.

 - Good for bone health.
-Jackfruit is high in calcium, which strengthens and helps promote healthy bones.
+It’s also high in calcium, which strengthens and helps promote healthy bones.
 The right amount of magnesium helps with the absorption of calcium.
 And the high amount of potassium helps decrease the loss of calcium.

 A Sustainable Choice for a Growing World